 In 1648 the largest bell, the tenor, was hung.
 This was cast by John Tozier (Toesser), also of Salisbury and inscribed with the names of the churchwardens of 1648, William Formage and Thomas Butler.
 These three bells rang in and out the Stuart sovereigns and Georgian Kings until the end of Queen Victoria’s reign.

 In 1931, the estimate to dismantle the three bells and send them to the foundry Mears and Stainbank in White Chapel Road, London; to provide a new belfry floor, new fittings, and a new bell frame to be bolted to a double foundation of steel girders, the ends to be anchored and grouted into the walls; to adjust notes of the bells under tuning machine; refit, rehang and leave them in perfect ringing order together with three addition bells, was for over £200.

 Rev James Alexander Swaby was the Rector at the time.
-Mrs Julia Toovey, the Rector’s sister offered to have this work done and the new bells including 3 new ones were installed as a gift in memory of her husband, Thomas Fuller Toovey.
+Mrs Julia Toovey, the Rector’s sister-in-law offered to have this work done and the new bells including 3 new ones were installed as a gift in memory of her husband, Thomas Fuller Toovey.
 When the bells were hung, a new group of ringers were in action at Christmas, and they also rang out the old year and greeted the new.